 Enoch Holcomb b.c.
 1799 in Missouri

 Isaac Holcomb b.c.
 1803 in Missouri

 Nathaniel Holcomb b.c.
 1805 in Missouri

 Phoebe Holcomb's exact birth year cannot be determine because she died prior to the 1850 census.
 On the 1840 census she is 30 - 39 years old which places her birth between 1801 and 1809.
-Since Phoebe married James Pool in 1824, her birth date would be closer to 1810, making her about 14 at the time of her marriage.
+Since Phoebe married James Pool in 1824, her birth date would be closer to 1801, making her between 24 and 14 at the time of her marriage.